-Most of Europe starts DST two weeks later on March 28, 2021.
+Most of Europe starts DST two weeks later, on March 27, 2022.

 Affects Most of the US

-Only the following areas do not change their clocks:
+Only the following areas don’t change their clocks:

 - Hawaii and most of Arizona.